 - are satisfied with your results so far.

 You can use the pre-set questions for this purpose, and in addition you can define questions of your own, just as for the Morning Reading.
 Here, too, you can set your own criteria for evaluating your approach and results.

 Activation / deactivation Self-reflection questions

 5. Real-time Reading

-The Real-time Reading enables you to see the immediate effect on your stress level while using a particular relaxation technique – such as breathing deeply and calmly, thinking positive thoughts or listening to (relaxing) music.
+The stress management assessment tool provide you a real-time reading that enables you to see the immediate effect on your stress level while using a particular relaxation technique – such as breathing deeply and calmly, thinking positive thoughts or listening to (relaxing) music.

 You can save the results and add your own description.
 The real-time reading lasts as long as you like.

 6. Experimental Reading